A Charmed Life - Cover

 “Oh, joy.”

-Paramedic 31 responded with Engine 5 trailing behind them.
-Dispatch directed both units to the rear of the police station and the sally port leading to the booking area.
+Paramedic Thirty-one responded with Engine Five trailing behind them; dispatch directed both units to the rear of the police station and the sally port to the booking area.
 An officer held up a finger in a “just a moment” gesture when they approached.
 He then made a motion for them to listen to the conversation going on inside.

-Through the partially-open door, Jeff made out the sounds of a normal conversation as well as laughter.
+Through the partially-open door Jeff could make out the sounds of a normal conversation as well as laughter.
+He heard “we’re going to have the medics come in and check you out now” before the officer outside waved them all inside.
 As soon as the ambulance and fire crews became visible, the patient’s breathing changed audibly.
-The man in his mid-twenties appeared air-hungry: gasping and drawing in vast volumes of air.
-High-pitched sounds when he exhaled also appeared as if by magic.
+The man in his mid-twenties appeared air-hungry: gasping and drawing in huge volumes of air; high-pitched sounds when he exhaled also appeared as if by magic.
 Jeff and Shawna shared a glance.

 “What’s going on, Fran?”
 Jeff asked.

-“This gentleman says he’s got asthma and that he’s having an asthma attack,” the officer who’d been inside with the individual stated.
+“This gentleman says he’s got asthma, and that he’s having an asthma attack,” the officer who’d been inside with the individual stated.
 Jeff nodded to the officer.

-“Is this true, Sir?”
-Jeff asked the man on the bench in the booking area.
+“Is this true, Sir?” he asked the man on the bench in the booking area.
 “You have a history of asthma?”
 The man nodded, now looking like he’d pass out at any moment.
-“Mmm-hmm,” Jeff commented.
+“Mmm hmm,” Jeff commented.
+One of the firefighters held up the oxygen bag, but Jeff shook his head ‘no.’

-One of the firefighters held up the oxygen bag, but Jeff shook his head ‘no.’ Jeff placed his stethoscope on the man’s chest and heard perfect lung sounds.
-He also saw full, equal chest expansion.
-When he put his ‘scope on the man’s neck, Jeff listened to the same high-pitched noises when the man exhaled.
-The man’s pulse oximetry reading, the measure of how saturated with oxygen his hemoglobin was, was ninety-nine percent.
-The normal range is ninety-five to one hundred percent.
-The patient’s pulse was in the eighties.
+Jeff placed his stethoscope on the man’s chest and heard perfect lung sounds; he also saw full, equal chest expansion.
+When he placed his ‘scope on the man’s neck the high-pitched noises could be heard when the man exhaled.
+His pulse oximetry reading, the measure of how saturated with oxygen his hemoglobin was, was ninety-nine percent; the normal range is ninety-five to one hundred percent.
+His pulse was in the eighties.
 Shawna moved to take the man’s blood pressure.

 “Ativan,” the man gasped.